-7. What are your fees?
+5. What are your fees?

-8. How long does it take to be approved?
+6. How long does it take to be approved?

 After you submit your application, we will contact you within five working days for an initial approval.
 Afterward we will follow-up with a brief orientation via phone or Skype, to confirm if the project and Tarbuton are a good match for each other and finalize the fiscal sponsorship agreement.

 If you opt to use PayPal for tax-deductible contributions for your project, we will provide an account and give you the link for use in email and online.
 You will receive the donations less the paypal and the Tarbuton administrative fee in a disbursement on a schedule agreed upon in our agreement.
 Generally payments will be made two weeks after receiving funds.
 Since we write checks twice a month, please allow up to two weeks to receive your funds.
 You will provide the SS # or EIN # for the individual or business receiving the funds.
 When promoting your project, we ask that you include our logo in your promotion, and the following statement: “Fiscal sponsorship provided by Tarbuton.”

-11. Do you give grants to startups?
+8. Do you give grants to startups?

-12. Why do funders have more confidence in fiscally sponsored projects?
+9. Why do funders have more confidence in fiscally sponsored projects?

 Fiscal sponsors, like the Tarbuton, help ensure funding has impact and measurable results.
 We work with entrepreneurs to help them do cost efficient nonprofit work and provide oversight that foundations expect in their grantees.

-13. Why not give money directly to the person or organization doing the work?
+10. Why not give money directly to the person or organization doing the work?